SayyadParvej/sql-data-warehouse-project/README.md

 4.Use the tests/ folder for sample queries and validation.

-5. Refer to docs/ for diagrams and data flow understanding.
+5.Refer to docs/ for diagrams and data flow understanding.

 ---